coreinfrastructure/best-practices-badge/doc/security.md

 can edit that GitHub repository (if it is on GitHub), and by those authorized to edit via the `additional_rights` table.
 Anyone can see the project entry results once they are saved.
-We do require, in the case of a GitHub project entry, that the entry creator be logged in via GitHub *and* be someone who can edit that project.

 We expressly include tests in our test suite of our authorization system